Kaeseekuchen/EXILED-.nick-Plugin/readme.md

 ## Commands

-- `.nick clist` - Show a list of all available commands.
 - `.nick <name>` - Change your nickname.
 - `.nick reset` - Reset your nickname to your original or last saved nickname.
 - `.nick {playerid} <name/reset/exclude/include>` - Manage another player’s nickname.